jkellerman/tip-calculator-app-main/README.md

 One of the key things I learned from this task was how to get a string from an element and convert it to a float or integer.

-I also learned how to set a maximum amount of characters into an input fiel using JS.
+I also learned how to set a maximum amount of characters into an input field using JS.
 See snippet below.

 ```js
 function limit(element) {